 A shared silent moment.

-The path came to a halt, and spilled onto a green.
-There were a dozen impressive three storied buildings around the edge.
+The path comes to a halt and spills onto a green where a dozen impressive buildings stand around the edge.
 Briskly she picked up speed, looking for the large blue door of the doctor’s surgery.
 Inside they were very efficient, she was seen quickly.
 Fifteen minutes later it was over, she fastened her coat and left the building.
 Standing for a moment, she took a shuddering intake of breath and walked back along the path.
-Her legs trembled as she concentrated on the rapping sound her shoes made against the tarmacadam surface.
-Holding her head high she blinked furiously, while wearing a fixed determined expression on her face.
+Her legs trembled as she concentrated on the rapping sound her shoes made against the tarmac surface.
+Holding her head high she blinked furiously while wearing a fixed determined expression on her face.